Dasharo/docs/docs/quality-principles/introduction.md

 Generic testing procedures for a given Dasharo product line are included in the product documentation.
-Specific testing procedures are delivered in the form of a PDF document with a release.
+Specific testing procedures are delivered in the form of a PDF document accompanying a release.

 ## Availability